 Developing a method and a manual for analysing triadic interaction

-Paper I describes the CPICS, the method by which LTP sessions can be evaluated in a quantitative and qualitative way where each partner’s contribution is in focus on a micro level.
+Paper I in my thesis describes the CPICS, the method by which LTP sessions can be evaluated in a quantitative and qualitative way where each partner’s contribution is in focus on a micro level.

 The CPICS was developed to assess the results of videotaped LTP sessions in a systematic way.
 As already described, the instrument and its categories are based upon existing theories and hypotheses for describing communication between the newborn child and its parents.
 The CPICS can be used with quantitative or qualitative parameters, for clinical purposes, and for research.
 It was developed for cross-sectional comparisons and for monitoring development of communication in the triad (by repeated assessments of the same triad) in projects using prospective longitudinal designs.